Reading Homework: The 40 Book Challenge

 - Books students read during class independent reading time, as well as at home, count towards their 40 book total.
 Students may not count books they have previously read…but they may count one book they read this summer as their first book!

-- The book does not “count” until a thinkmark is completed and turned in.
+- The book does not “count” until a thinkmark is submitted online.
 Try to stay current on these!

 - Audiobooks and ebooks are also acceptable for variety (not for all 40, though!).

 - Parents, feel free to partner-read at times with your child if he or she needs support and/or if you are interested in the book!